kevgo/tricorder/README.md

 _One command, every linter, every stack._

 Tricorder is a zero-config quality gate for manual and agentic coding.
-It detects which programming languages are present, resolves the canonical linters for each, auto-generates the necessary config, and runs them in parallel behind a single command and a single exit code.
+It detects which programming languages are used, resolves the canonical linters for each, auto-generates the necessary config, and runs them in parallel behind a single command and a single exit code.

 - the best formatters and linters
 - always up to date
-- for all languages in your codebase
+- for all languages
-- in all your codebases
+- running as fast as possible

 ## Why